 The CDSTAR object storage system allows the usage of different storage scenarios starting from small data sets to large data sets.
 In contrast to generic, industry offered object storage solutions, such as Amazon S3, CDSTAR allows a tight integration of metadata, permissions, and payload data into a single object tagged by a persistent identifier.
 This meets the requirements of research better, where the description and long-lasting access to data are specific important requirements that remain unmet with commercial solutions yet.
 Additionally, it includes the choice of any storage backend that let customers select different venues for data storage, back scenarios and replication to remote data centres.
 Although CDSTAR follows the cloud paradigm, the researchers have control over their data and can use this storage solution to store and search their data.

-Features and Design Principles
+Features and design principles

 CDSTAR offers the following features: